guylabs/angular-spring-data-rest/README.md

 *Spring Data REST* integrates [Spring HATEOAS](http://projects.spring.io/spring-hateoas) by default.
 This simplifies the creation of REST presentations which are generated with the [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) principle.

-Therefore the *Spring Data REST* responses have links and embedded resources like in the following JSON response example:
+Therefore the *Spring Data REST* responses have resources and embedded resources like in the following JSON response example:

 ```json
 {